titaniumnetwork-dev/Vanadium/README.md

 ## Config example

 `"port": "8080"` = Sets HTTP server port of web proxy.
+Ports 1-1024 cannot be used without running this service with root access.

 `"ssl": "false"` = Sets HTTP server SSL.
+This is best left as false, as nginx and cloudflare can provide SSL.

 `"prefix": "/search/"` = Sets the prefix of the web proxy.
+If you change this, you must edit main.js to reflect the different prefix.

 `"localAddresses": [ "0.0.0.0" ]` = Allows you to choose which IP to make the request from.
 If there are multiple IP's then the IP chosen will be randomized.